-Last Sunday we visited a favored hiking spot, Big Pocono State Park, which sits atop Camelback Mountain Resort in Tannersville, PA.
-I’ve coined it the Top of the World where you can see eastern Pennsylvania and portions of New Jersey and New York.
-More than that, there’s a serenity and sacredness walking amongst the magnificence of nature’s glorious landscape.
+Hello fellow readers, Last Sunday, we visited Big Pocono State Park, which sits atop Camelback Mountain Resort in Tannersville, PA.
+I’ve coined it the Top of the World, where you can see eastern Pennsylvania and portions of New Jersey and New York.
+More than that, there’s a serenity and sacredness in walking amongst the magnificence of nature’s glorious landscape.

-There are white-barked Paper Birches (Betula papyrifera), resilient to the winds, rising above along with a few Scrub Pines (Pinus virginiana) creating a see-through ceiling in the outdoor room.
+There are white-barked Paper Birches (Betula papyrifera), resilient to the winds, rising above along with a few Scrub Pines (Pinus virginiana), creating a see-through ceiling in the outdoor room.
 The ferns edge a grassy path, just wide enough to walk side by side, the ferns tickling your ankles.
 The Mountain Laurel was just beyond peak as typically Father’s Day is when it’s in full bloom there.
 Still magnificent, the trek to take in their blooming glory is an annual visit I cherish.
-In fact, the photo of Miss Ellie and I that The Press uses to head our Garden Dilemmas chats for last six years was taken there.
+The photo of Miss Ellie and me, the print version of my column in The Press, was taken there.
 Curt grabbed a new photo of Ellie and me.
 We’ve both grown since her unexpected arrival.
-Yes, we’re older and one of us has whiter hair (I’m thankful for highlights).
+Yes, we’re older, and one of us has whiter hair (I’m thankful for highlights).
 We’re wiser too, I like to think, and for sure happier than when we met nine years ago, both having since healed from a difficult past.
 How about our matchy-matchy smile?

 We made our way back to the parking lot, where families were gathered around picnic tables grilling an array of foods, some not familiar.
 A few folks were afraid of Ellie, afraid of dogs as I once was.
 We were respectful and maneuvered around them.